luftywiranda13/generator-bunny/app/templates/contributing.md

 ## Help needed

-Please checkout the [roadmap.md][roadmap] and raise an issue to discuss any of the items in the want to do or might do list.
+Please checkout the [`roadmap.md`][roadmap] and raise an issue to discuss any of the items in the want to do or might do list.

-Also, please watch the repo and respond to questions/bug reports/feature requests!
-Thanks!
+Also, please watch the repo and respond to questions/bug reports/feature requests, Thanks!

 [all-contributors]: https://github.com/kentcdodds/all-contributors
 [convention]: https://github.com/conventional-changelog/conventional-changelog-angular/blob/ed32559941719a130bb0327f886d6a32a8cbc2ba/convention.md